Baffror/damocorp-5e-we-developpez/README.md

 <h3>***** LICENCE *****</h3>

 Code : Free use and no copyright<br />
 Image : All image are under Copyright.
-You can't use without autorisation.
+You can't use without permission.
 Thanks.